denoland/deno/Docs.md

 > deno https://deno.land/x/examples/echo_server.ts --allow-net
 ```

-To test it, try sending an HTTP request to it by using your browser or curl
+To test it, try sending a HTTP request to it by using curl.
+The request gets
+written directly back to the client.

 ```
 > curl http://localhost:8080/